 By filing Form 1CNP, the signing partner declares that the partnership has a power of attorney or other written authorization from each qualifying and participating partner to file a composite return.
-The Department of Revenue will mail refund checks, assessments, and all correspondence to the partnership at the address indicated on Form 1CNP.
+The department may mail refund checks, assessments, and all correspondence to the partnership at the address indicated on Form 1CNP.

 If an issue cannot be resolved between the partnership and the department, the partnership must agree to be responsible for the payment of any additional tax due, interest, and penalties, as finally determined.
-In unusual circumstances, the department may contact the individual partners.
+The department may contact the individual partners.